Why Lisbon Is a Budget Traveler’s Dream

 Best Areas to Stay in Lisbon on a Budget

-Where you sleep shapes your whole trip more than the hotel itself, and in a city built on seven hills it also decides how much you climb.
-Here is an honest look at the five neighborhoods that matter most for value, plus who each one suits.
+Where you sleep shapes your whole trip more than the hotel itself, and in a city built on seven hills it also decides how much you climb — a lesson my legs learned on night one.
+Here’s an honest look at the five neighborhoods that matter most for value, plus who each one suits.
+Skip ahead if you already know you want flat and central; that pick is easy.
+The interesting calls come after.

 Baixa — Central, Flat and Tram-Friendly

 The grid of Baixa, between Rossio and the riverfront, is the easiest base in Lisbon.
-It is flat, walkable, and threaded by Tram 28 and the metro, so you can reach almost anything without conquering a hill.
+It’s flat, walkable, and threaded by Tram 28 and the metro, so you can reach almost anything without conquering a hill.
 It holds the city’s densest cluster of well-priced central hotels.
+If I could rewind to that first sweaty evening, this is where I’d have booked.

 The trade-off is that Baixa is the most touristy part of town, busy by day and a little soulless after dark compared with the old quarters.
 But for sheer convenience at a fair price, nothing beats it.
 Best for: first-timers, travelers with luggage, anyone who wants to walk everywhere.